Spidy0711/connectme_flutter/README.md

 # Features

-1. Fetch and display 20 random user profiles in a grid layout
+1. Fetch and display 20 random user profiles in a grid layout.
-2. Tap a profile to view details with Hero image transition
+2. Tap a profile to view details with Hero image transition.
-3. Like/unlike profiles – state stays synced between Home and Profile screens
+3. Like/unlike profiles – state stays synced between Home and Profile screens.
-4. Filter profiles by country
+4. Filter profiles by country.
-5. Pull-to-refresh for updated profiles
+5. Pull-to-refresh for updated profiles.
-6. Heart icon animation for likes
+6. Heart icon animation for likes.
-7.Custom Gotham font applied across the app
+7. Custom Gotham font applied across the app.
-8.Loading & error states handled gracefully
+8. Loading & error states handled gracefully

 # Architecture